Louisiana Department of Culture, Recreation & Tourism: Office of the Secretary

 Ensures efficient, accountable and entrepreneurial operation of all agencies within the department as well as providing management and finance.

 The Seafood Promotion & Marketing Board was created in 1981 By legislative act, statute R.S.
 56:578.2(A)(1).
 The 14 member board is appointed by the Lieutenant Governor and placed under the Office of the Secretary.

 Office of State Library

 Created by Louisiana Legislature in 1920, the Louisiana Library Commission, now the State Library of Louisiana, has operations in all 64 parishes.

 Office of State Museum

 The Office of State Museum operates with the advisory "State Museum Board of Directors" tasked with overseeing nine state museums.
 The Museum Board of Directors is currently awaiting a study and possible future legislation, supported by the Lt.
 Governor, that will return the hiring and firing of the museum director back to the Museum Board.

 Office of State Parks

 There are 21 state parks that are currently overseen by an Interim Assistant Secretary and a Director of Outdoor Recreation under the Office of State Parks.
 An 18-member State Parks and Recreation Commission was created by legislation as an advisory body.

-Beginning March 24, 2020, all state park buildings will be closed as well as all buildings at all state historic sites.
-The closures will be in effect until at least April 13.